Hedge Trimming and Garden Maintenance

 PPE (7)

 CRITICAL for line trimmer and hedge trimmer operation.
-Flying stones and twigs from line trimmers are the most common cause of eye injuries in garden maintenance.
+Flying stones and twigs from line trimmers are a leading cause of eye injuries in garden maintenance.
 Impact-resistant polycarbonate with UV protection.
 Anti-fog coating recommended.
 Full face shield preferred if doing heavy line trimming.

 Training & Emergency